Filing Your Return -> Child Amount Tax Credit - now Canada Caregiver Amount for Children under 18

 For the amount of the Saskatchewan and Yukon tax credit, see the tables of non-refundable tax credits.

 Children Under 6

-Nunavut amount for children less than 6
+Nunavut credit for children

 The above tax credits for children under 6 are included in the Canadian Tax Calculator.